The Vermont Statutes Online

-The Town Manager shall be the chief executive officer and the head of the administrative branch of the Town government, and shall be responsible to the Selectboard for the proper administration of all affairs of the Town.
-The Manager shall have all powers and duties laid down by 24 V.S.A. chapter 37, as amended from time to time, and not inconsistent with this act.
+The Town Manager shall be the chief executive officer and the head of the administrative branch of the Town government and shall be responsible to the Selectboard for the proper administration of all affairs of the Town.
+The Manager shall have all powers and duties laid down by 24 V.S.A. chapter 37, as amended from time to time, and not inconsistent with this charter.
 Any inconsistency shall be resolved in favor of the Manager.
-The Manager shall also have the power and be required to perform the following.
+The Manager shall also have the power and be required to perform the following:

 (2) The Manager shall be an ex-officio member of all boards or commissions appointed by the Selectboard except the Development Review Board, but may not vote.

 (3) The Manager shall prepare the annual budget and submit it to the Selectboard and be responsible for its administration after adoption.

 (4) The Manager shall compile for general distribution at the end of each fiscal year a complete report on the finances and administrative activities of the Town for the year.

 (5) The Manager shall be responsible for the enforcement of all Town laws and ordinances.
 The Manager shall be the administrative officer under the Vermont Planning and Development Act, with all the powers and duties set forth in said act.
 The Manager may appoint an assistant administrative officer with the approval of the Selectboard to exercise all powers and duties required of the administrative officer under the Vermont Planning and Development Act.